A DIY scrap wood wall art paint makeover, tips and build info.

-I loved the original colors of my scrap wood wall art, but they just didn’t fit in either of the rooms I wanted to use them in.
+I loved the original colors of this wood wall art, but they just didn’t fit in any of the rooms I wanted to use them in.
 So, I had to figure out a way to update the look without filling in the beautiful lines between the pieces.
 Those lines are half the character and beauty of wood wall art, right?
-I was worried, but this custom scrap wood wall art makeover was pretty easy, guys.
+I was worried, but this DIY scrap wood wall art paint makeover was pretty easy, guys.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AFFILIATES HELP YOUR FAVORITE BLOGGERS DELIVER FREE CONTENT.
 Make sure to always read the directions for any products or tools you use while building.
 Read the full disclaimer here.

 Materials Needed for the Wood Wall Art Paint Makeover

 - 1″ Foam brush or Smaller, depending on the width of your boards

 - Chalk Paint will work best, this set of 9 from Folk Art is beautiful

 - A Small Detail Sander, like the finger-sized Micro Zip I used

 How To Paint your Scrap Wood Art

 The key to this makeover is time really.
 Take your time repainting each piece and avoiding the lines between the pieces, as much as possible.
 A small foam brush works perfectly here.
 The paint can be applied exactly where you want it and without brush lines with a foam brush.
 They’re really great at getting into corners and angled spots too.